-Before a student may be allowed to self-administer asthma, anaphylaxis, diabetes, or cystic fibrosis medication, the parent must provide:
+Before a student may be allowed to self-administer asthma or anaphylaxis medication, the legal guardian must provide:

-- signed, written parent authorization for the student to self-administer the prescription medicine while on school property or at a school-related activity; and - a written statement signed by the child's physician or provider that states the diagnosis and that the student is capable of self-administering the prescription medication; - the name and purpose of the medicine; - the prescribed dosage of the medicine; - the time(s) at which or circumstances under which the medicine may be administered; and - the period for which the medicine is prescribed.
+- 1. Signed, written authorization for the student to self-administer the prescription medicine while on school property or at a school-related activity. - 2.
+A written statement signed by the child's physician or provider stating that the student has asthma and/or anaphylaxis and is capable of self-administering the prescription medication. - 3.
+The name and purpose of the medicine - 4.
+The prescribed dosage of the medicine - 5.
+The time(s) at which or circumstances under which the medicine may be administered - 6.
+The period for which the medicine is prescribed.